DFRobot/WeatherStationSHTC3/README.md

 Thanks for reading, feel free to leave your comments if you have any other good ideas!

-For relevant information, click here to visit our channel on Youtube. ——https://youtu.be/vxIjoycPucY
+The relevant information is uploaded on our YouTube channel. ——https://youtu.be/vxIjoycPucY